GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 2. **RoboTorq (RT)**
    Represents the total work performed by robotic systems over a period of time.

-   RT = TT × τ = T × P × τ = T × E
+   RT = TT x τ = T x P x τ = T x E

 Therefore:

    1 RT = 1 Token × 1 kWh

-One RoboTorq is the energy-equivalent of one token exerted through one kilowatt-hour of robotic labor.
+One RoboTorq is the energy equivalent of one token exerted through one kilowatt-hour of robotic labor.

 ---